nanomo/cart-woocommerce/readme.txt

 Boost your sales with Mercado Pago payments for WooCommerce!

+### Sell more with the paid market

+[Leave your details](https://www.mercadopago.com.br/quero-usar/) to talk to our team of experts and understand how to sell more.

 == Screenshots ==

 1. RECEIVE THE MONEY FROM YOUR SALES ON THE SAME DAY